 By default, auto-deploying for the

-production stage is turned off.
+production stage is turned off and is turned on for all other stages.
 This is a good practice since it is better to review your code and infrastructure changes before deploying to production.

-However, you might run in to cases where you’d like to auto-deploy to production.
-To do so, go to the stage settings for production and select Enable Auto-Deploy.
+However, you might run in to cases where you’d like to configure the auto-deploy setting.
+To do so, go to the stage settings and select Enable Auto-Deploy.

 Just as the case above, this allows you to select the branch you’d like to auto-deploy.
-Finally, you can disable auto-deploying to production at any time in the future by hitting the Disable Auto-Deploy button.
+You can also disable auto-deploying at any time in the future by hitting the Disable Auto-Deploy button.

-By updating the stage source, Seed gives you the flexibility to maintain consistent endpoints for your environments while deploying the branch you need.
+By updating the stage source, the auto-deploy options, and the ability to manually deploy; Seed gives you the flexibility to maintain consistent endpoints for your environments while deploying the branch you need.

 If you have any questions or feedback feel free to contact us via email.